 a.
 A member’s contributions to the capital of an LLC may consist of cash, property, services rendered, or promissory notes or other written obligations to contribute cash or property or to perform services.

 b.
 The value of a member’s contribution shall be determined in the manner provided in the Operating Agreement.
-If the Operating Agreement does not fix a value to a contribution, the value of a contribution shall be approved by a majority-in-interest of the members, shall be properly reflected in the records and information kept by the LLC under § 5.15.
+If the Operating Agreement does not fix a value to a contribution, the value of a contribution shall be approved, prior to that member’s contribution, by a majority-in-interest of the members, shall be properly reflected in the records and information kept by the LLC under § 5.15.
 The value of contributions so determined shall be binding and conclusive on the LLC and its members.

 8.02 Liability for Contribution.